RexManglicmot/prompt_chain_of_thoughts/README.md

 # Chain-of-Thought for PubMedQA

-> CoT prompting improves accuracy by +13 percentage points compared to direct answering on the PubMedQA dataset.
+> CoT prompting improves accuracy by **+13 percentage points** compared to direct answering on the PubMedQA dataset.

 ## Inspiration
-Prompt engineering was concept I wanted to learn more about.
-I took a small course on Coursera on different techniques of prompt engineering, and I wanted to implement such into my own interests and my own project particularly into the healthcare, biomed, and public health space.
-Particulary, Chain-of-Thought.
+I wanted to deepen my understanding of prompt engineering, so I completed a short Coursera course covering various techniques.
+To put these concepts into practice, I decided to apply them to my own areas of interest—healthcare, biomedical research, and public health—with a particular focus on the Chain-of-Thought approach.

 ## Introduction
 Chain-of-Thought (CoT) prompting is a form of prompt engineering where the model is guided to show its reasoning and **generate intermediate reasoning steps** before giving a final answer.
 This approach can **boost accuracy and interpretability, and thought processes**.
 In this project, I compare CoT prompting against direct questioning on a clinical QA task with yes/no/maybe labels.